creafz/pytorch-cnn-finetune/README.md

 ### Features
-- Gives access to most popular CNN architectures pretrained on ImageNet.
+- Gives access to the most popular CNN architectures pretrained on ImageNet.
 - Automatically replaces classifier on top of the network, which allows you to train a network with a dataset that has a different number of classes.
 - Allows you to use images with any resolution (and not only the resolution that was used for training the original model on ImageNet).
 - Allows adding a Dropout layer or a custom pooling layer.